PostgREST/postgrest-docs/api.rst

 Immutable and stable functions
 ------------------------------

-Procedures in PostgreSQL marked with :code:`stable` or :code:`immutable` `volatility <https://www.postgresql.org/docs/current/static/xfunc-volatility.html>`_ can only read, not modify, the database and PostgREST executes them in a read-only transaction compatible for read-replicas.
-Stable and immutable functions can be called with the HTTP GET verb if desired.
+Procedures that do not modify the database can be called with the HTTP GET verb if desired.
+PostgREST executes GET requests in a read-only transaction compatible for read-replicas.
+Modifying the database inside read-only transactions is not possible and calling volatile functions with GET will fail.

 .. note::

+  Those functions should be marked with :code:`stable` or :code:`immutable` `volatility <https://www.postgresql.org/docs/current/static/xfunc-volatility.html>`_.
 The volatility marker is a promise about the behavior of the function.
 PostgreSQL will let you mark a function that modifies the database as ``immutable/stable`` without failure.
-However the function will fail when called through PostgREST since it executes it in a read-only transaction.
+However PostgREST will always execute :code:`stable` and :code:`immutable` functions in a read-only transaction - even for POST requests.

-Because ``add_them`` was declared IMMUTABLE, we can alternately call the function with a GET request:
+Because ``add_them`` is IMMUTABLE, we can alternately call the function with a GET request:

 .. code-block:: http